BARIS MANCO-NICK THE CHOPPER

 When Barış Manço’s sophomore album was released by CBS in 1976, the title was Barış Manço.It was released as part of series that included Kansas, Phoebe Snow and even Johnny Mathis.Sadly,Barış Manço was the album that failed to find an audience in Belgium.

-Undeterred, Barış Manço headed home to Turkey where he embarked upon a forty-five date to promote his sophomore album which was retitled Nick The Chopper,and has just been reissued by Pharaway Sounds, an imprint of Guerssen Records.
+Undeterred, Barış Manço headed home to Turkey where he embarked upon a forty-five date to promote his sophomore album which was retitled Nick The Chopper.
 The tour was a success until they played in Balikesir, where Kurtalan Ekspres were attacked by right-wing protesters and two band members were hospitalised.
-Despite this, the tour continued,
+Despite this, the tour continued.

-In December 1976, Barış Manço played a concert in London, and afterwards was hospitalised.
-He was diagnosed with a liver infection and had to have a tumour removed, For Barış Manço 1976 was year that promised much,.
+In December 1977, Barış Manço played a concert in London, and afterwards was hospitalised.
+He was diagnosed with a liver infection and had to have a tumour removed.
+It was a worrying end to a year that had promised much.

-Especially after the release of his genre-melting sophomore album Nick The Chopper, It’s a truly irresistible and heady musical brew, with Nick The Chopper one of the hidden gems in Barış Manço’s back-catalogue.
+Especially after the release of his genre-melting sophomore album Nick The Chopper which should’ve transformed his career.
+Sadly, that wasn’t to be and it was case of what might have been.
+However, forty-four years later and the cult classic Nick The Chopper is a a truly irresistible and heady musical brew, and one of the hidden gems in Barış Manço’s back-catalogue.

 Barış Manço-Nick The Chopper.